-The Puerto Rico Broadband Program was created in response to Puerto Rico's need for a resilient, equitably distributed broadband internet infrastructure and the social support necessary to access the internet knowledgeably, effectively, and safely.
-The Puerto Rico Broadband Program complements and supplements existing Federal programs that responded to the 2017 - 2020 environmental disasters that leveled the existing infrastructure.
+The Puerto Rico Broadband Program was created by the Government of Puerto Rico (Government) in response to Puerto Rico's need for a resilient, equitably distributed broadband internet infrastructure and the social support necessary to access the internet knowledgeably, effectively, and safely.
+The Puerto Rico Broadband Program complements and supplements existing Federal programs in response to the 2017 - 2020 environmental disasters that leveled the existing infrastructure, as detailed in Requirement 2.

-The Puerto Rico Broadband Program collaborated with Federal and Local Government agencies, community organizations, and industry partners to develop a comprehensive vision and established broad, short-term, and long-term goals for broadband deployment and digital equity in Puerto Rico.
+The Puerto Rico Broadband Program collaborated with Federal and local Government agencies, community organizations, and industry partners to develop a comprehensive vision and established broad, short-term, and long-term goals for broadband deployment and digital equity in Puerto Rico.
 These goals describe achievable outcomes supporting residents and fulfilling Puerto Rico's vision for all residents and businesses to thrive in the digital world and fully participate in modern society.

 The goals described below are supported by specific and obtainable objectives.
-These measurable, time-based objectives will help the Puerto Rico Broadband Program evaluate progress and follow a clear path to reliable, highspeed connectivity and broadband adoption for all residents and businesses, aligned with the Puerto Rico Broadband Program's four pillars: connectivity and resilience, quality and speed, accessibility, and knowledge.
+These measurable, time-based objectives will help the Puerto Rico Broadband Program evaluate progress and follow a clear path to reliable, highspeed connectivity and broadband adoption for all residents and businesses, aligned with the Puerto Rico Broadband Program's four (4) pillars: connectivity and resilience, quality and speed, accessibility, and knowledge.